 3. Good Piece of Cleaning

-Resort to a solvent cleaner for restoring old furniture is neither of the methods cleans the antique to your satisfaction.
+Resort to a solvent cleaner for restoring old furniture is neither of the methods that clean the antique to your satisfaction.
 The solvents may be mineral spirits or turpentine.
 Work with these substances outdoors or in a well-ventilated area to avoid inhalation of the vapour.
-Use an old towel or any rough cloth to apply it on the surface.
+Use an old towel or any rough cloth to apply it to the surface.
 Make sure you have a spare one to wipe it away immediately.

 4. Reamalgamation of the Furniture

 Most finishes develop scratches and marks that can make the surface looks dull.
 The best way to repair it is through the process of amalgamation.
 Reamalgamation is the liquification of marred finished so it dries solid and unblemished.
 The process requires you to use a solvent applied directly to the wooden surface to buff out the imperfections.
 First, clean the surface using the above techniques.
 Then decide which solution to use.
 However, remember that varnish cannot be amalgamated.
 You need to apply the solvent to the finished area using a bristle brush.
 Work quickly so that the brush won’t get too dry.
 Observe that the solvent appears glossy as it dries.
 After it dries off completely, all the scratches will be gone.
 Use fine steel wool to buff the area, working in one direction along the grain of the wood.
 Apply hard paste wax to add extra shine to your restored antique.